ravah-dev/cis_calculator_gcr/docs/gcloud_service_secure_acccess.md

-# Setting up secure access to your gcloud API
+# gcloud service secure access
 There are several approaches we can use depending on your requirements:

 ## 1. Service Accounts (Most Secure)